-Colorful, buzzing neighborhood with a vibrant fashion scene, filled with Instagram-worthy cafés, stores stocked with cosplay costumes and favorite hangout of Tokyo’s pop culture enthusiasts.
+Colorful, buzzing neighborhood with a vibrant fashion scene, filled with Instagram-worthy cafés, stores stocked with cosplay costumes, and a favorite hangout of Tokyo’s pop culture enthusiasts.

 – Yoyogi Park

-One of the city’s biggest parks complete with a large lake, beautiful trees and serene atmosphere.
+One of the city’s biggest parks complete with a large lake, beautiful trees, and a serene atmosphere.

 – Meji Jingu Shrine

-A serene and austere Shinto shrine dedicated to the Emperor and Empress Meji.
+A serene and austere Shinto shrine dedicated to the Emperor and Empress Meiji.

 – Shibuya Scramble Crossing